Yassarooo/SmartSearchAlgorithms/README.md

 # SmartSearchAlgorithms
 Smart Search Algorithms Project

-- Unity3D Engine / C#
+- This game is developed using Unity3D Engine / C# language.
-- Working on apply most known search algorithms in the game (DFS, BFS, A*, Dijkstra, DP.... )
+- The goal is to demonstrate how different search algorithms work (DFS, BFS, A*, Dijkstra, DP.... )
-- customizable models
+- Used customizable models

  <div class="row">
   <div class="column">